-Both H-block and Y-block: Bombed 22 July 2011.
+Both H-block and Y-block: Bombed July 22, 2011.
 Structurally intact.
-Temporarily open to visitors in 2013 / 2014.
+H-block: Temporarily open to visitors in 2013 / 2014.
+Y-block: Partly in use by government officials, as before the bombing.
 The Directorate for Cultural Heritage's study states the following: